ByteBeamLLC/fmcg-landingpage/replit.md

-# ByteBeam - AI-Powered FMCG Label Compliance & Localization
+# ByteBeam - AI-Powered Knowledge Work Automation Platform

 ## Overview

+ByteBeam is an AI-powered platform that automates document-based knowledge work processes requiring expert analysis.
+The platform automates any workflow involving document processing, data extraction, reasoning decisions, and content generation across multiple industries.

+**Core Offering - FMCG Compliance Agent:**
-ByteBeam is an AI-powered platform designed to automate FMCG (Fast-Moving Consumer Goods) label compliance and localization for products entering the GCC market.
-The application streamlines the process of extracting product information from artwork, translating content to Arabic, validating against local regulations, and generating compliant labels and submission forms.
-The platform targets food retailers, FMCG brands, and distributors importing products into Gulf Cooperation Council countries.
+The FMCG Agent automates label compliance and localization for products entering GCC markets.
+It extracts product information from artwork, translates content to Arabic, validates against local regulations, and generates compliant labels and submission forms for food retailers, FMCG brands, and distributors.

-The application is built as a full-stack web application with a React-based frontend and an Express.js backend, following a monorepo structure with shared schema definitions.
+The application is built as a full-stack web application with a React-based frontend and Express.js backend, featuring a dark theme design and modern animations.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Design preference: Dark theme with abstract, platform-relevant visuals.

 ## System Architecture